nikhilmule/Scarping_Bot/Readme.md

 # __Objective__

-## The main goal of this project is to scrapy a dynamical website for extracting information about the car, dealer details and save it as CSV file
+## The main goal of this project is to scrapy a dynamic website for extracting information about the car, dealer details and save it as CSV file

 # __Explanation__